-For this issue we’ve asked the team at British Cycling to give their advice on what you should have with you if you’re spending all day on the trails.
+For this issue we’ve asked the team at British Cycling to give their advice on how to pack for mountain biking.
 If you’re taking your mountain bike out for more than just a quick spin – particularly if you’re riding cross-country – you should always aim to be self-sufficient by having the equipment and knowledge to deal with mechanical issues and other mishaps.

 Always have a fully charged mobile phone with you and make sure you’re not draining its battery by using its GPS for navigation or recording ride stats.
 Keep your phone in a waterproof case and protect it in the middle of your bag where it won’t be damaged in a fall.
 Register your mobile to be able to text emergency services when the signal’s weak.
 And for extra peace of mind, have an I.C.E (in case of emergency) number stored in your phone and keep the security lock turned off.

 Spares and repairs

 Carry a couple of spare inner tubes, even if riding tubeless, and also some quick-stick puncture repair patches just in case you’re unlucky enough to have multiple flats.
 A power link allows you to rejoin a broken chain without having to push pins back in.

 A quality multi-tool that includes a chain tool will allow you to cope with most trailside repairs.
 You should also have some basic mechanical knowledge, such as indexing your rear derailleur and adjusting your front mech (lessons online).
 A pump is essential for re-inflating your tyres after a puncture.
 You’ll also need tyre levers to get the tube out.
 If you’re riding tubeless, you may also need some pliers.

 Always carry a waterproof and a packable warm jacket, or an extra base layer in a zip-lock bag.
 Take a warm hat and thick gloves in winter.